Generic name: atropine 2.1mg in 0.7mL; pralidoxime chloride 600mg in 2mL

 Medically reviewed by Drugs.com.
 Last updated on Apr 4, 2022.

 Important Administration Information

-- Three (3) DuoDote autoinjectors should be available for use in each patient (including healthcare providers) at risk for organophosphorus poisoning; one (1) for mild symptoms plus two (2) more for severe symptoms [see Dosage and Administration (2.2)].
+- Three (3) single-dose DuoDote autoinjectors should be available for use in each patient (including healthcare providers) at risk for organophosphorus poisoning; one (1) for mild symptoms plus two (2) more for severe symptoms [see Dosage and Administration (2.2)].
 Note that individuals may not have all symptoms included under the mild or severe symptom category.